 - English Heritage,

-- Natural England, and
+- · Natural England, and

 - the Environment Agency.

-Additional bodies may be designated as "specific consultation bodies" in the Regional Planning and Local Development Regulations.
+In Lewisham, additional bodies have been designated as "specific consultation bodies" and have therefore been consulted.

 The public and the statutory authorities discussed above must be consulted on the plan issues and options - and the sustainability appraisal of these issues and options - at the appropriate time.